stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/06-configuring-pages/02-configuring-individual-pages/03-page-permissions.markdown

 Using a point and click interface, you can define your site any way you want.
 You can create and remove pages, export and import them, set their layouts, define how they are indexed by search engines, and more.

-You now understand how to manage pages.
-It's time to move on to further customizing those pages for mobile devices and building standardized pages using custom templates.